 In many cases, NEC can be treated without surgery, by resting the bowel by using intravenous feeding and treating any infection with antibiotics.
 During this period, your child will have a nasogastric (NG) tube passed through their nose to drain off the contents of their stomach.
 They will also have an intravenous infusion (drip) of fluids and medicines.

 However, your child will need an operation if they develop a perforation or do not respond to the treatment above.
-The operation is carried out under a general anaesthetic and can last between 30 minutes and four hours, depending on the severity of the NEC.
+The operation is carried out under a general anaesthetic and can last between one and four hours, depending on the severity of the NEC.

 What happens before the operation?